akela-lang/akela/README.md

 * Fast compilation: handwritten lexer and parser in C
 * An AOT compiler for standalone execution
 * A JIT compiler for embeddable or interactive execution
-* Hot reloading for debugging
+* Hot reloading for quick development cycle
-* Meta programming: generics, traits, and macros
+* Meta programming: generics and macros
+* Object-Oriented programming: methods and traits
-* Garbage collecting of memory
+* Garbage collection to manage memory
 * Series / Vector data types for financial data
 * Support for trading indicators, screeners, and simulations within a charting platform